 During our Winter CLIC week, students typically participate in the production of a school-wide musical.
 They work with our music teacher to learn the music and choreography, and our art teacher to design the costumes and build the set.
 The final production of the play is performed for families and guests at the Shelburne Town Hall.

-This Spring, students worked with Seventh Generation on a design thinking project.
+Last Spring, students worked with Seventh Generation on a design thinking project.
 After visiting the Seventh Generation’s headquarters in Burlington, students were challenged to create a line of sustainable youth products.
 They worked collaboratively throughout the week to develop their prototypes, and then presented their product ideas to Seventh Generation.